Every1Play/Every1Play-Manager/README.md

 ## What is Every1Play Manager?

-Automates the setup process for Open Steam Tools (open source on GitHub).
+Automates the setup process for Open Steam Tools Usage (open source on GitHub).

 * UI/UX built using code generated with ChatGPT
 * Completely free to use